Albrtito/ObsidianNotes/02 - Atomic/20240515 - 010006 - Principle - Sum principle.md

 > |A_1 \cup A_2 \cup ...\cup A_m| = |A_1| + |A_2| + ... + |A_m| = \sum^{m}_{j = 1}|A_j|
 > $$

+**Remarks:**
++ See that it does not require for the sets to be disjoint **Usefulness**
++ create unique pairs between sets.
++ Break down procedures into smaller ones: If a procedure can be broken down into tasks that are consecutive.
+Then the ways of doing the procedure are computed by multiplying the multiplicities of the tasks.